igaloly/vue-preloaders/README.md

 ![vue-preloaders demo](https://i.giphy.com/media/SvRxu0XqXvTptu1j8w/giphy.webp)

-All preloaders were binded via vue-preloaders.
+All preloaders were bound via vue-preloaders.
 They all have source code to see which options were used.

 https://vue-preloaders.netlify.com/